“TRACKING POINT” SAW BLADE: Better Tooth Design Means Better Cutting

 This standard size of hand-held circular saw blade (7 1/4″) includes special carbide teeth that can cut through many nails and screws without dulling.

-Framing and decking construction blades improved a lot when they started to include the same steel-tough carbide technology found in professional blades for metalworkers.
+Framing and decking construction blades improved a lot, especially when they started to include the same steel-tough carbide technology found in professional blades for metalworkers.
 In tests I’ve run, the Diablo Tracking Point blade cut through multiple deck screws driven into the ends of construction lumber.
 There were no sparks, no heat, no delay when the saw hit the metal.
 It just chewed right through with no visible affect on the carbide teeth at all.
 But the thing that impresses me most is how straight and free of binding the Tracking Point blade performs.

 Ripping wood involves cutting lumber lengthwise along the grain, and this is the toughest work you can do with a saw.
 The Diablo Tracking Point circular saw blade ripped wood with greater ease than I’ve seen in other blades.
 There are some excellent blades out there from different brands, but in my tests using an 18 volt Milwaukee cordless circular saw, the Tracking Point proved particularly hungry and stable.
 The shape of the teeth are at least partly responsible for this.
 Every third tooth has a wide-angle point in the middle.
 Diablo tells me this is why the blade tracks so straight and doesn’t wander.
 That’s why they call it Tracking Point and I’m inclined to believe it’s more than a gimmick since the blade is so stable.